 In Liège too, the bicycle policy forms a cornerstone in the creation of attractive environments for living and shopping.
 Vélocité is a unique bicycle rental program oriented toward all Liège residents who want to change their transport habits.
 Cycling in Liège can be difficult, however, because of the steep inclines.
 An electric bicycle is an alternative.
 The only drawback is the high purchase price.
 So the city is giving 400 persons or families the opportunity to use an electric bicycle free of charge for two months.

 Thanks to the digital revolution that began in the sixties, smart solutions for local governments are possible.
 The common theme is connectivity.
 There too, new technologies ensure continued progress.
-LoRa™, for example, is an innovative, energy-saving technology that connects devices to the Internet over long distances.
-Proximus was the first telecom operator in Belgium to roll out a wireless network based on LoRa™.
+LoRaWAN™, for example, is an innovative, energy-saving technology that connects devices to the Internet over long distances.
+Proximus was the first telecom operator in Belgium to roll out a wireless network based on LoRaWAN™.
 The new network completes the machine-to-machine offer of Proximus.

 In addition to the smart solutions in Lier, Deinze and Liège, seven other projects have been nominated for the final round of the Belfius Smart City Award (visit the French or Dutch website).
 The winner will be revealed on December 2.
 The Agoria Smart Cities Forum and the Agoria Smart City Technology Awards are also being organized along with this award ceremony.